Guildford to Farnham walk

 The Mulberry, the pub by Farnham station serves tea and coffee well into the evening, but it becomes a party and sports pub on Friday and Saturday evenings.
 Quieter pub options nearby include The Lamb and William Cobbett on the other side of the A31.
 Or if you cross the main road and carry on down the main road on the other side into central Farnham the Bush Hotel is a potential tea option, and the town's high street has other pubs and coffee outlets.

-On the Guildford Circular walk Loseley Park (01483 304 440 www.loseleypark.co.uk), 8.3km (5.1 miles) into the walk, has an open air Mulberry Tea Lawn.
-You have to pay a £7.50 admission charge (2019 prices) to the gardens at this stately home to access it, however, and the gardens (well worth a visit) are only open (2019) Sunday to Thursday 11am to 5pm in May, June and July.
+On the Guildford Circular walk Loseley Park, 8.3km (5.1 miles) into the walk, has a tea room.
+You have to pay the admission charge to the gardens at this stately home to access it, however, and it is only open from May to August: see below.
 Otherwise Guildford has lots of options in and around its picturesque high street, or as a backstop there is a decent-sized and quite pleasant Costa Coffee at Guildford station that opens well into the evening.

 History

 Still a family residence, Loseley Park (01483 304440) was built in 1562 by Sir William More and is considered a fine example of Elizabethan architecture.
 Its attractions include paintings, tapestries and panelling from Henry VIII's now lost Nonesuch Palace, and a beautifully restored walled garden.
 The famous Loseley Park ice cream brand also originated here, and is on sale in the house's shop, though the product is now manufactured elsewhere.
-The house is open (2019) Sunday to Thursday 11am to 5pm in May, June and July.
+The house is open (2024) Sunday to Thursday 10.30-4pm in May, June and July, with the gardens also open at these times in August.

 Watts Gallery (01483 810235) exhibits the paintings of 19th century painter and sculptor George Frederick Watts, who has - somewhat fancifully - been described as "England's Michelangelo".
 Contemporary with the pre-Raphaelites, the paintings have a similar character to them.
 It is open Tuesday to Sunday and bank holidays from 11am to 5pm March to October and 10am to 4pm November to February